mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-There were 15 views of 10 CDA documents in 2023 on a client system.
+There were 15 views of 10 CDA documents in 2023 in tracked client systems.

 #### Discussion

-This is currently a low amount of usage, mainly caused by test portal accounts in a single system.
+Both portal usage and, especially, CDA document viewing by patients are very low.
+It was anticipated that through further education, testing would be more robust using real patient data.
+To address this low volume in 2024, MIE will continue to educate for portal usage while also implementing more robust data collection on test data in production environments.

 ### Measure 15: Patient Portal Download